The Y2K crisis that never happened: Part 3

 ||A few percent adopted an extreme survivalist position.
 1,2

-Leaders in promoting Y2K concern were Fundamentalist Christians James Dobson, Jerry
+Among the Christians leaders who promoted Y2K concern were fundamentalist Christians James Dobson, Jerry

 Falwell, Grant Jeffries, Jack